HTTP Debugger Manual

 The gzip and chunked encodings will be processed automatically.

-Since the HTTP Submitter sends HTTP requests and receives HTTP responses like any other network application, these requests and responses will be intercepted by the HTTP Debugger network component and will be shown in the HTTP Debugger main list.
+Note: Since the HTTP Submitter sends HTTP requests and receives HTTP responses like any other network application, these requests and responses will be intercepted by the HTTP Debugger network component and will be shown in the HTTP Debugger main list.
 You can use the enhanced capabilities of HTTP debugger to analyze these requests and responses.

 URL/Text ConverterSometimes it is necessary to quickly encode a URL with unsafe characters or decode a URL with 'escape' characters ('escape' characters start with a % and 2-digit code, for example %23 = #, %20 = blank).

 The HTTP Debugger has a built-in URL/Text Converter that allows you to easily decode (encode) the URL, Base64 and Hex encoded URLs, texts and files.

 Type the text that you want to encode (decode) in the top edit box and click on the appropriate button at the bottom of the dialog.

 If you want to decode the text to a file, type the text in the top margin and click on the Base64 Decode to File or Hex Decode to File button, type in the file name and click on Save.

 Minimizing to the System TrayBy default, HTTP Debugger is minimized to the System Tray.
 If you want to minimize the HTTP Debugger to the task bar, then unmark Minimize to Tray item in the context menu.

 Log FilesYou can save the captured traffic to the disk to analyze them latter or to have a copy of the intercepted data.

 HTTP Debugger processes and removes chunked and GZIP encodings before saving the HTTP content data.

 Save to Single Log FileSave Summary – saves the HTTP traffic summary as a comma separated (*.CSV) file.

 Save Selected Item – saves a single HTTP transaction into a log file.

 If the HTTP content files contain images, flash movies or any other binary data then you will need a hex viewer to open the log file; or otherwise use the Notepad.

 Save All Headers – saves all captured HTTP headers into a log file.
 The HTTP transactions are exported in the same order as they are captured.
 The log file can be opened in the Notepad.

 Save All – saves all captured traffic into a log file.
 The HTTP transactions are exported in the same order as they are captured.
 This file can contain binary data: images, flash movies etc and you will need a hex viewer to open it.

 Save to Separate FilesSave Selected Item – saves a single HTTP transaction into four separate files (request header, request content, response header and response content).

 Save All – saves all captured traffic into number of separate files (four files per HTTP transaction).
 These files are numerated in the same order as they are numerated in the program’s main list.